davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

   - Congratulate the user if they mananged to get all the words!
   - Otherwise, display the solution (all the valid words), as well as the number of words the player got right!

+### Optional Extension

+If you have time, add a 3-minute countdown timer which starts as soon as the page is loaded.
+When the timer hits 0, the game ends.

 ### Submission